NunoSempere/clarivoyance/list/top-questions.md

 cat index.md | grep "★★★ "

+- Questions marked by (FE), are good targets for Fermi estimates.
+In isolation, each of those Fermi estimates might not mean much, but in aggregate, a bunch of them might contribute to having better models.
+Open Philanthropy could put bounties for good Fermi estimates on these questions, or solicit bids from researcher interested in doing Fermi estimates.
+- Questions, marked by (RP), require more involved research to arrive at a high-quality answer.
+They could be a good fit for institutions that can produce research that takes longer, like think tanks, research fellowships, etc.
+- Questions, marked by (FT), are good fits for forecasting tournaments.
+These could be put up on a platform, like Manifold Markets, Polymarket, or Metaculus.
+A forecasting group, like Samotsvety, could also be useful for questions where there is no clear resolution method.
+In [this adjacent document](./resolution-council.md), we also outline a "resolution council", which could subjectively resolve questions which would otherwise have no resolution source.
+- Some questions, marked by (UF), have a similar shape to a forecasting question, but they might be unresolvable or too difficult to resolve.
+If might be worth commissioning a forecasting group like Samotsvety to forecast on them.
+- Some questions, marked by (DG), are good targets for data gathering, in the style of Our World In Data (OWID).
+Perhaps OWID itself could be commissioned to gather and present some of this data.
+Other groups, like Epoch or AI impacts, might also be interested in looking into this.

 ★★★ = Highest Importance
 - ★★★ (FT) What will [resolution council]'s best estimate of the number of FLOPs used in the largest training run be by Jan 1st 2024/2025/2028/2030/2035/2040/2050?
 - ★★★ (FT) In 2025, how many FLOPs per second per dollar will NVIDIA's latest and most advanced chip offer?